marionlamoureux/iceberg_lab/README.md

 ### 2. Introduction to Iceberg with NiFi

-NiFi/Flink/SSB (Ingest Data ,Stream Data, SQL Stream Builder Queries) In this lab we are going to use Nifi, Flink, and Sql Stream Builder to complete sample integrations with Iceberg.
+NiFi/Flink/SSB (Ingest Data ,Stream Data, SQL Stream Builder Queries) In this very short lab we are going to use Nifi to load data into Kafka and Iceberg:
-First, we will use NiFi to ingest an airport route data set (JSON) and send that data to Kafka and Iceberg.
+- First, we will use NiFi to ingest an airport route data set (JSON) and send that data to Kafka and Iceberg.
-Next we will use NiFi to ingest a countries data set (JSON) and send to Kafka and Iceberg.
+- Next we will use NiFi to ingest a countries data set (JSON) and send to Kafka and Iceberg.
-Finally we will use NiFi to ingest an airports data set (JSON) and send to Kafka and Iceberg.
+- Finally we will use NiFi to ingest an airports data set (JSON) and send to Kafka and Iceberg.

 **Execute the following in NiFi**
 Access the Cloudera Data Flow Service: